UK And EU Polarised Over Post-Brexit N.Irish Trade Rules - UrduPoint

 In the latest threat to take unilateral steps to address the "very serious" situation, he added his government "would take action to protect peace and political stability in Northern Ireland if solutions could not be found".

-But within hours the warning prompted a swift response from German Chancellor Olaf Scholz and Belgian Prime Minister Alexander De Croo.
+But the warning prompted a swift response from German Chancellor Olaf Scholz and Belgian Prime Minister Alexander De Croo.

 "No one should unilaterally scrap or break or in any way change the arrangement we agreed on together," Scholz told a joint press conference in Berlin.